tabsdata/tutorials/t01_csv_pub_sub/README.md

 * The subscriber function uses decorators to define the input table names an output data destinations.
 * A subscriber function is registered to a Collection just like a publisher function.
-For the purposes of this tutorial we will register our subscriber function within the same collection that we previously created -- `CUSTOMERS`.
+For the purposes of this tutorial we will register our subscriber function within the same collection that we previously created -- `customers`.
 * The actual act of reading data from the input tables and writing it to external systems only happens when the subscriber function is invoked by a trigger.
 In this tutorial we will demonstrate two types of triggers for a subscriber function -- a manual trigger that we will do to create our first output; and a dependency trigger that